zchee/golang-wiki/Plan9.md

 * [9-tcp-close](http://9legacy.org/9legacy/patch/9-tcp-close.diff)

-A fix to Fossil is required to increment Qid.vers after a wstat, so a truncate followed by an read will return the content of the new file instead of the cached content.
+A fix to Fossil is required to increment Qid.vers after a wstat, so a truncate followed by a read will return the content of the new file instead of the cached content.

 * [fossil-wstat-qid](http://9legacy.org/9legacy/patch/fossil-wstat-qid.diff)